 Occasionally you may score a critical hit on a resonator with an attack.
 If this occurs, the affected resonator will take double the normal amount of damage.
-A critical hit is indicated by an exclamation point (!) in front of the damage value displayed in your scanner.
+A critical hit is indicated by a highlighted damage notation in your scanner, with an exclamation point (!) in front of the damage value.

 When the portal itself is within range of the blast, critical hits can also be scored against mods; which can cause the mod to be “stripped” from the portal.
 The chance of this happening depends on the mod’s “stickiness” property.
 Most mods have no stickiness, meaning any critical hit will destroy the mod.
 However, the higher the mod’s stickiness, the more likely that it will deflect a critical hit.